Kyiv Free Press

 Tanya has listened to a lot of the published phonecalls between captured russian prisoners and their family back home.
 “I was shocked, it’s systemic.
 I just kept listening to another and another, they don’t care about their sons who went to war.
 They are like ‘What can I do.
 What can I do.’
 I don’t understand this.

-She began to draw to the linguistic differences between russian and Ukrainain.
 “When Ukrainians say “What can I do”, it is to fix something.
 But when russians say “what can I do”, it doesn’t even make sense to Ukrainians.

 But what happened to the Americans, she wonders.